19hours/sg-statutes/Acts/Business Trusts Act.md

 (b) are held by no more than 2 persons,

-the Authority may deregister the registered business trust and, upon such deregistration, the Authority shall give notice of the deregistration of the registered business trust in the Gazette.
+the Authority may deregister the registered business trust and, upon such deregistration, the Authority shall give notice of the deregistration of the registered business trust in theGazette.

 (3) The Authority shall notify the trustee-manager of a registered business trust of the deregistration of the registered business trust.